 Core modules include:

-You will also choose three option modules which may include
+You will also choose one option module which may include:

 Core modules include: